 According to the Federal Labor Standards Act, all household employees must be paid at least minimum wage ($7.25/hour - higher in some states), however, benefits such as room and board can account for a portion of that wage if you have a live-in nanny.
 There is no limit to the number of hours an employee can work - provided there is a mutual agreement.
 However, overtime may be required in your state.
 Paid vacations, holidays, and sick days are not required by law but often provided by employers.

-Filing Nanny payroll paperwork and can tedious, but made easier by a nanny payroll expert
+But it can made easier by a nanny payroll service.

 Most states require household employers to carry a workers' compensation and/or disability policy if you employ someone on a full or part-time basis.
 These policies will cover you from lawsuits and liability in the event that your employee is injured on the job.
 If your state requires this, you can either contact your state's insurance fund or your homeowner's insurance company.